edahlgren/d3-test-setup/README.md

 $ http-server -c-1
 ```

-Open the link in your browser:
+You should see something like this:

 ![http-server startup output](https://raw.githubusercontent.com/edahlgren/d3-test-setup/master/http-server-startup.png)

+Go to the web address in your browser (http://127.0.0.1/8080).
 You should see a webpage with five circles:

 ![html output](https://raw.githubusercontent.com/edahlgren/d3-test-setup/master/d3-test-setup.png)